 Twenty or 30 years ago, the components for EV conversions were quite a bit less sophisticated,

-but one problem seldom cropped up -- providing vacuum for the power brakes.
-Most small cars,
+but one problem didn't often present itself - vacuum for power brakes.
+Most hobbyists converted

 So when you convert the car, you have to provide some source of vacuum for the power brakes.

 The traditional answer, used in conversions for decades, is a Gast or other commercial 12 volt

 vacuum pump.
 It's not really an EV part, but it does the job.
 It'll need an external reservoir,